uber/kraken/README.md

   probably won't trigger, and most tag lookups will probably still return the old tag due to caching.
   If you need mutation (e.g. updating a `latest` tag), please consider implementing your own index component on top of a consistent key-value store.
-- Theoretically, Kraken should handle blobs of any size without performance degredation, but at Uber we enforce a 20G limit and cannot endorse of the production use of ultra-large blobs (i.e. 100G+).
+- Theoretically, Kraken should handle blobs of any size without significant performance degredation, but at Uber we enforce a 20G limit and cannot endorse of the production use of ultra-large blobs (i.e. 100G+).
 Kraken's garbage collection policies are TTL-based and quite simplistic.
 The primary risk is that your disk space across the cluster will rapidly fluctuate and cause shortages.